Collaborative Funding Grant

 Companies are eligible if:

-♦ Demonstrated IP owned or licensed by the company; and
+♦ Demonstrated IP owned or licensed by the company; and additional requirements as indicated in the 2015 Cycle 2 guidelines.***

 - The company is a national or multinational company with significant presence in North Carolina such as a research or manufacturing facility or regional headquarters.
+The collaboration must involve the North Carolina entity.

 - CFG Guidelines & Application Instructions (PDF)